If you ever have questions, please feel free to call us anytime from 8am to 8pm cst. We will be more than happy to answer all your questions.

 FIRST...
 Your primary goal is to find the breeder who will happily communicate with you, openly giving you honest answers.
 Your breeder should want their puppy placed in the right home, as much as you would like one that fits your family and life style.
 You are first choosing your breeder, and second choosing your puppy.
 If a breeder will not answer your questions, or are hesitant in answering you, move on.
 There are so many breeders out there to choose from, you will find your puppy with the one that wants to help you and the one that makes you feel comfortable.

-When looking for the perfect pet puppy, there are so many breeders to choose from that it makes your head swim.
+When looking for the perfect pet puppy...
 The most important thing to remember is USE COMMON SENSE, and watch for RED FLAGS when choosing your breeder.
 Remember there are no set rules to red flag a breeder.
 Each red flag is your personal gut feeling only, and are merely your opinions.
-Some people just don't people click.
+Some people just don't click.
 Remember, choosing your breeder benefits your puppy in the future when you need help.

 > Remember, anyone can be a good photographer, groomer, photo shop, or liar.
 ASK QUESTIONS.
 Don't feel like you should qualify yourself to deserve a puppy...
 Everyone deserves a puppy, not just breeders!
 The breeder works for you, and you deserve to get what you pay for.
 You are one of the most important elements in this event.
 It is your personal quest for a soul mate....
 We will never forget this!

 Getting breeder information on their dog's personality traits, common health problems, and care is always important information.
-Every breed has ups and downs, just find one that you can live with.
+Every breed has ups and downs, find one that you can live with.
 No amount of researching will predict the future for you or for your breeder.
-You might want to read articles and books, and knowledge is always a good thing.
-But remember not everyone who writes a book has actually had the experience they are writing about.
+Researching via books and internet is fine taken with a grain of salt.
+Remember not everyone who writes a book/article has actually had the experience they are writing about.
 Researching more than one article will confirm other opinions, but not everyone's opinion is the truth, and can still be incorrect information.
 Try to get breeder opinions, they will usually be more accurate than anyone else, even your vet.
 My experiences will always be different than another breeder's experiences.
 In turn, my opinions will be different as well.
 Keep a folder with all the health issues, vet checks, and personal puppy preferences.
 If you have to leave your puppy with someone in haste, that will help them care for him while you are away.

 Also, know that many vets do not raise animals, and don't always have a true understanding of the daily necessities, or common breed/daily requirements.
 Their job is merely to assist you in the medical needs of your pet.
 Political correctness isn't always correct.
 Point is...use common sense when verifying your sources, your breeder should always be your primary source, find one you trust and take their advice.